Memory-Augmented Reinforcement Learning for Image-Goal Navigation: Experimental Results

 \subsection{Analysis and Qualitative Visualisations}

-\parag{Panoramic Observations} As described in Sec.~\ref{sec:problem}, we generate panoramic observations by equally spaced planar observations around the agent.
+\parag{Panoramic Observations} As described in \autoref{sec:problem}, we generate panoramic observations by equally spaced planar observations around the agent.
 In this experiment, we compare the performance of the vanilla \textbf{RL baseline} model trained with $1$, $3$, $4$ and $6$ views around the agent.
-We let the model train for 500M steps for three random seeds and report the average SPL obtained by this agent in Table~\ref{tab:rotation_numbers}.
+We let the model train for 500M steps for three random seeds and report the average SPL obtained by this agent in \autoref{tab:rotation_numbers}.

-The first thing we observe from Table~\ref{tab:rotation_numbers}, is that an agent trained with a single view, i.e., without panoramic observations, completely fails to learn a successful policy, obtaining only $0.08$ SPL.
-This result is quite intuitive, as the relative localization with respect to the goal is made much easier by multiple views.
+We note that an agent trained with a single view, i.e., without panoramic observations, completely fails to learn a successful policy, obtaining only $0.08$ SPL.
+This result is quite intuitive, as the relative localization with respect to the goal is made easier by multiple views.
 Better performance is obtained with either four or six views, with an SPL of $0.36$.
-Second, we see that there is a tradeoff between the performance we obtain and the additional runtime required with more views.
-Because of that, in our experiments, we run all the variants of the models with four views.
+We also see that there is a tradeoff between performance and additional runtime required with more views.
+Thus, we run all the variants of the models with four views.

-\parag{Data Augmentation and Overfitting} Here, we evaluate the capacity of our navigation agent to generalize to unseen environments.
-We investigate how data augmentation and adding more training scenes allows us to bridge the train~/~test gap observed on this task.
+\parag{Data Augmentation and Overfitting} We investigate how data augmentation and adding more training scenes allow us to bridge the train~/~test gap observed when navigating an unseen environment.
 To this end, we generate an extended training set by considering 150 additional scans, which are usually rated as being of poor quality.
-We perform this experiment for the vanilla \textbf{RL Baseline}, as well as the data-augmented version of it trained on the standard dataset (\textbf{Data Aug.}), and the extended one (\textbf{More Scenes}).
+We perform this experiment for the vanilla \textbf{RL Baseline}, as well as its data-augmented version trained on the standard dataset (\textbf{Data Aug.}), and the extended one (\textbf{More Scenes}).

-As seen from the train and test SPL for the three methods in Fig.~\ref{fig:insta}, the generalization gap is huge (almost $65\%$ for the \textbf{RL baseline}).
+As seen from the train and test SPL for the three methods in \autoref{fig:insta}, the generalization gap is large (almost $65\%$ for the \textbf{RL baseline}).
 The use of data augmentation allows to remedy this problem reducing this gap to about $40\%$.
 Training the model on more scenes reduces this discrepancy even further to only $15\%$.
 We also observe that data augmentation not only improves the test performance but also helps faster convergence ($+2\%$ on the train SPL), as opposed to what is usually observed in supervised learning.